Login failure or 401 Unauthorized status code? Have you ever noticed this before?

-Sometimes when we visit any website, it starts asking for our credentials and shows this status code.
-But what does that mean anyway?
+Sometimes when we visit a website, it asks for our credentials and shows this status code.
+But what does the 401 code mean anyway?
 Let’s figure it out.

-Well, it simply means that we haven’t provided any valid authentication to the site.
-And you need proper authentication to access the content of the following site.
+To put it simply, it means that we haven’t provided any valid authentication to the site, and you need proper authentication to access the content of this website.

-Normally it is a user-side error but sometimes it is also caused by servers.
-Let’s roll down to know more.
+Normally it is a user-side error but at times it can be caused by servers.
+Let’s roll down to learn more.

 401 Status code falls under the category of HTTP 4xx status codes which indicate client-side issues.
 Now, the argument is how to fix this HTTP code 401.